babylonwaves/art-conductor/README.md

 # Art Conductor Articulation switching presets

+Art Conductor is a collection of articulation switching presets for all major DAWs.
+The presets make it easy to control a sampler instrument, especially orchestral instruments, perfectly.
+They allow you to work faster and get better results by using different articulation depending on how you want your instrument sound.
+Art Conductor is a one stop solution, supporting more than 1000 commercial sample libraries.
+All you need to do is to load a preset (a Cubase expression map, or a Logic articulation set etc.) and the corresponding instrument.
+THen you assign articulations to your melody and the DAW automatically selects the correct playing technique when you play back your melody.

 This repository contains a full list of all sample libraries supported by Art Conductor